Prix de l'Arc de Triomphe: Race history

 The Prix de l'Arc de Triomphe was first run on Sunday, 3 October 1920.
 The inaugural running was won by Comrade, a three-year-old colt owned by Evremond de Saint-Alary.
 The winner's prize was 150,000 francs.

 In 1935, the event secured state funding by the means of a Sweepstake.
 The system was first used in 1936, and it continued until 1938.
 The race was cancelled twice during World War II, in 1939 and 1940.
 It was run at Le Tremblay with a distance of 2,300 metres in 1943 and 1944.

 Government funding of the race resumed in 1949, with money obtained through the Loterie Nationale.
 Offering a jackpot of 50 million francs, this enabled a rapid increase of the prizes for both the Arc and its supporting races.
 By the 1970s, however, the assistance of the lottery had diminished, and the system was finally discontinued after the 1982 running.
 Since then, the race has had several sponsors, including Trusthouse Forte, CIGA Hotels and Groupe Lucien Barrière.

 Since 2008, the race has been sponsored by Qatar.
 The Arc weekend includes seven races classed at Group 1 level, and four with Group 2 status.
 It also features the Arabian World Cup, the world's richest race for purebred Arabian horses, with €1 million in prize money.

 Due to renovations at the Hippodrome de Longchamp, the 2016 and 2017 editions of the race took place at Chantilly.

+Gelding restriction removed (2027)

+In June 2026, France Galop announced the removal of restrictions for geldings to enter the Arc starting in 2027.
+The decision was formally approved by the European Pattern Committee later that year.

+In a race that has long been viewed as essential to promoting thoroughbred breeding, discussions about allowing geldings to run in the Arc intensified in the years leading up to the decision.
+In the two years before the decision was announced, top horses Goliath and Calandagan were unable to run in the race because of the restriction.
+In 2024 John Stewart, co-owner of Goliath, called for the removal of the gelding restriction in the Arc, arguing that "if fillies are permitted to compete without any assurances regarding their fertility, it appears inconsistent to exclude exceptional horses simply due to being gelded."